Chief Executive Officer

 Vendor & Purchasing Services

 John Wilberger is the Director of Vendor and Purchasing Services and the Director of the General Services / Risk Management / Facilities departments for IEM.
 He has been an advocate for the home school and independent study movement since its inception and began homeschooling his children in 1989.
-His daughter is enrolled in an IEM charter school.
 John oversees the Vendor Relations and OML department as well as administering the workers’ compensation and commercial package insurance policies for IEM and the IEM schools.
 In addition, John is responsible for the risk management, safety and support services including the oversight of all contracts for the organization.
 John has contributed his expertise in many areas since 2001, which includes executive administrative leadership teams, Human Resources, played a pivotal role in (4) successful charter renewals as District Liaison and is currently overseeing the CHRIS Project.
 Prior to coming on board with IEM, John spent 17 years with NEC Electronics, Inc., as a manager.

 As the Director of Enrollment Services, Cortny oversees the Student Records/Assigning, Attendance, Parent Support/Intake departments, and main reception at IEM.
 Some of her responsibilities include identifying and implementing legislative changes that affect the IEM departments to ensure legal compliance, oversight of annual state and federal reporting, and facilitating and administering best policies and practices insuring the accuracy of record keeping and privacy.
 Cortny believes that a parent knows their student best, and optimizing a parent’s choice to make educational decisions for their student supports an environment that develops a life-long learner.
 She has worked for IEM since 2006, and holds a Bachelor of Business Management, including certification in Project Management, and a Master of Business Administration.